takelley1/linux-notes/storage.md

 | max filesize                       | -    | -    | -     | -    | -   | -    | -        | 4GB   | -     |
 | max filesystem size                | -    | -    | -     | -    | -   | -    | -        | 2TB   | -     |

-LUKS = encrypting these filesystems is usually handled through LUKS and/or dm-crypt
+LUKS = encrypting these filesystems is usually handled through LUKS and/or dm-crypt.
-LVM = can provide limited snapshot functionality through LVM
+LVM = can provide limited snapshot functionality through.
+LVM
-COW = journaling is superceded by copy-on-write mechanisms
+COW = journaling is superceded by copy-on-write mechanisms.
-\-  = maximum theoretical size so large it's effectively irrelevant
+\-  = maximum theoretical size so large it's effectively irrelevant.
-?   = currently unknown and/or no reliable data available
+?   = currently unknown and/or no reliable data available.

 ---